frosch95/SmartCSV.fx/README.md

 # SmartCSV.fx
 ##Description
-A simple JavaFX application to load, save and edit a CSV file and provide a JSON configuration for columns to check the values in the columns.
+A simple JavaFX application to load, save and edit a CSV file and provide a [JSON Table Schema](http://specs.frictionlessdata.io/json-table-schema/) for columns to check the values in the columns.

 ##Motivation
 At work I have the need to fix wrong CSV files from customers.
 It is hard to find the errors and fix them in a texteditor,